Forgejo Runner installation guide

 Download the latest binary release and verify its signature:

-$ export RUNNER_VERSION=$(curl -X 'GET' https://code.forgejo.org/api/v1/repos/forgejo/runner/releases/latest | jq .name -r | cut -c 2-)
+$ export RUNNER_VERSION=$(curl -X 'GET' https://data.forgejo.org/api/v1/repos/forgejo/runner/releases/latest | jq .name -r | cut -c 2-)

-$ wget -O forgejo-runner https://code.forgejo.org/forgejo/runner/releases/download/v${RUNNER_VERSION}/forgejo-runner-${RUNNER_VERSION}-linux-amd64
+$ wget -O forgejo-runner https://data.forgejo.org/forgejo/runner/releases/download/v${RUNNER_VERSION}/forgejo-runner-${RUNNER_VERSION}-linux-amd64

 $ chmod +x forgejo-runner

-$ wget -O forgejo-runner.asc https://code.forgejo.org/forgejo/runner/releases/download/v${RUNNER_VERSION}/forgejo-runner-${RUNNER_VERSION}-linux-amd64.asc
+$ wget -O forgejo-runner.asc https://data.forgejo.org/forgejo/runner/releases/download/v${RUNNER_VERSION}/forgejo-runner-${RUNNER_VERSION}-linux-amd64.asc

 $ gpg --keyserver keys.openpgp.org --recv EB114F5E6C0DC2BCDD183550A4B61A2DC5923710